Embroidery

 Embroidery offers several benefits over other forms of image printing.
 Some of these include:

-Tags and Patches
+Tags and patches

 Designs don’t have only to be stitched directly onto clothing.
 You can also use embroidery to create tags or patches.